HideakiHama/car-car/README.md

 microservice, here.

     Model 1: Technician
-  Has Technician name and employee number
+  To Create a Technician we need:

     Model 2: Service
   Has Vin number, Technician, Reason, Date and Time of